informatics-isi-edu/ermrestjs/doc/api.md

 considered "outbound" where the table has FKRs to other entities or "inbound" where other entities have FKRs to this entity.
 Finally, entities can be "associated" by means of associative entities.
-Those are entities in another table that estably _many-to-many_ relationships between entities.
+Those are entities in another table that establish _many-to-many_ relationships between entities.
 If this help `A <- B -> C` where entities in `B` establish relationships between entities in `A` and `C`.
 Thus entities in `A` and `C` may be associated and we may